dancher743/stalker-coc-mods-compilation/README.md

 * OpenXRay Team for help and advices
 * AMK Team for this long and fascinating journey!

-And all-all-all whose developments I used in my mods compilation!
+And to all-all-all who helped me and whose developments I used in my mods compilation!